 Most students get in trouble over paraphrasing.
 When you are doing research, you will find many resources that touch upon your topic.
 Some of those resources will directly address your topic.
 It is tempting to use their arguments and evidence, and hope you will not get caught.
 The purpose of your assignment or paper is to learn about a specific topic in a course.
 If you intentionally plagiarize by changing a few key words and not citing your source, you are not learning.

 Because there is no legal precedent for plagiarism, consider using the guidelines copyright.
 Copyright is a large set of legal precedents preventing the unauthorized distribution of someone else's work.
 Copyright law is flexible for educational purposes.
 Creators (YOU) can usually use 10% of someone else's work when properly cited.
-Use your word count feature to make sure your direct quotes do not take up more than 10% of your paper.

 Try to think of your assignments and papers as being conversations.
 What are your contributions to the discussion?
 How are your ideas different from other people's ideas?
 If you find that someone else has written about a topic perfectly....change your topic.
 You need to add something to the conversation.
 If you change a few words, but leave the bulk of the content as it was originally created, it suggests that you are not thinking about the material.